threatgrid/clj-experiments/formatting-stack.are-linter/README.md

 You should be able to add `(formatting-stack.are-linter.api/new)` to your 'stack' of linters.

+This linter is Clojure/Script compatible.
+The ns-form parsing (necessary for processing e.g. `(foo/are` aliased forms) is particularly precise in JVM clojure. cljs falls back to tools.reader heuristics.

 ## Development

 The default namespace is `dev`.
 Under it, `(refresh)` is available, which should give you a basic "Reloaded workflow".